TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 The Dockerfile used to create the image can be found in /synthesis/paynt/Dockerfile or at [PAYNT GitHub](https://github.com/randriu/synthesis).

+### What can be replicated

+The evaluating script `./experiments/benchmark.sh` allows to replicate all the experiments presented in the paper, namely, Tables 2-5 and Figure 4.
+The only exception is the memory usage sub-plot (bottom right sub-plot of Figure 4) which was not created automatically.
+Nevertheless, you are invited to monitor the memory usage during Q3 experiments.
+Furthermore, if you are using less then 64GB of RAM, you will likely notice that for more demanding benchmarks Storm runs out of memory: the corresponding table cell will contain TO/MO.

-### Evaluating script options
+### Executing the evaluating script

 Running the benchmark script `./experiments/benchmark.sh` without additional flags will evaluate experiments from the main part of the paper (without appendix), which will take 10-12 hours.
-The following options allow you to reproduce subsets of experiments.
+The following options allow you to replicate subsets of experiments.
 In the parentheses, we provide the name of the sub-experiment as well as its time estimate.
-- `-1` to reproduce Table 2 (models-info, 5 minutes)
+- `-1` to replicate Table 2 (models-info, 5 minutes)
-- `-2` to reproduce Table 3(a) (q1, 30-40 minutes)
+- `-2` to replicate Table 3(a) (q1, 30-40 minutes)
-- `-3` to reproduce Table 3(b) (q2, 70-90 minutes)
+- `-3` to replicate Table 3(b) (q2, 70-90 minutes)
-- `-4` to reproduce Figure 4 (without memory usage subplot) and Table 4 (q3, 8-10 hours)
+- `-4` to replicate Figure 4 (without memory usage sub-plot) and Table 4 (q3, 8-10 hours)
-- `-x` to reproduce Table 5 from the appendix (appendix, 12-16 hours)
+- `-x` to replicate Table 5 from the appendix (appendix, 12-16 hours)
-- `-a` to reproduce ALL the tables and figures (22-28 hours)
+- `-a` to replicate ALL the tables and figures (22-28 hours)

 The script creates log files in `experiments/results/output` in sub-folders corresponding to the name of the experiment.
 Upon finishing the evaluation, the script automatically produces in `experiments/results/output/results` the pdf files containing tables and figures.
 When executing the script repeatedly, it detects whether the log files already exist, so you can run the experiments in any order and *can abort long ones without loss of progress*.
 To re-run the experiments, simply delete the corresponding log files or use option `-o` to force the overwrite.